LRZ-BADW/AITS-containers/README.md

 - Expose the proper port
 - Build the image and run the container
 - Access the web UI and run the python code

-## Notes for instructor

-- To unlock solution, password is: `bmw-m5-e34`
 - Additional images available
   - https://doku.lrz.de/download/attachments/74383481/mignon.jpeg